jamesoshea/wt-booking-api/README.md

 This server is assumed to handle booking requests for a single hotel.
 Within this scope, it:

-- validates booking requests against hotel data in WT (rate plans, cancellation policies, available rooms)
+- Validates booking requests against hotel data in WT (rate plans, cancellation policies, available rooms)

-- performs the necessary bookkeeping directly in the WT platform (i.e. it updates availability data based on accepted booking requests)
+- Performs the necessary bookkeeping directly in the WT platform (i.e. it updates availability data based on accepted booking requests).
+This implementation does not change availability for the date of departure.

 Note: we do not expect this API implementation to be run in production "as is"; instead, we assume that it should serve more